Media and gender: Stereotypes

 The media is generally regarded as playing an important role in defining prevailing social norms concerning sexual harassment, especially television, which is "widely accessible and intentionally appealing and engaging, [making] massive use of stereotypical messages that the majority of the people can easily understand".
 Media affects behaviors and is "of prime importance for adolescents' general ideas of romance, sex, and relationships".
 Thus, media has important social consequences, among which is greater acceptance of stereotypical attitudes.

-In the U.S., for example, exposure to TV has been associated with "more stereotypical sexual attitudes [like the idea that men are sex-driven and the notion that women are sexual objects] and evaluation styles".
-Also popular is the idea that appearance or sexiness is essential for men and women.
+In the U.S., for example, exposure to TV has been associated with "more stereotypical sexual attitudes and evaluation styles".
+This includes, for instance, the idea that men are sex-driven and the notion that women are sexual objects.
+Also prevalent is the idea that appearance or sexiness is essential for men and women.
 Additionally, pop music and music videos have been shown to increase stereotypical gender schemas, and promote the ideas that gender relationships are adversarial and that appearance is fundamental.

 The stereotyped portrayals of men and women have been argued to be valued and internalized by younger viewers, especially during puberty and the construction of their sexual identity.